Department of Justice is now the Department of Communities and Justice. Find out more >

 Unlike your original appointment application, you don’t need to request nomination from a Member of Parliament or provide character references.

-You will recieve an email notification when your application has been processed.
+You will receive an email notification when your application has been processed.

 The time it takes to process an reappointment